SergioLuisCardoso/SergioLuisCardoso/README.md

-  Welcome to my Github profile.
+  Be very welcome to my Github profile.
 - I’m  Sergio Luis Cardoso and I live in São Paulo.
 - I'm interested in everything that involves Technology.
 - I have knowledge in Javascript, HTML, CSS, Node, React, Bootstrap and Java.